 Together, these indicators show that the ecosystem structure has likely changed over the 43-year analysis period.
 The consistent patterns of change in each ecological indicator, particularly in the mean trophic level of the communities since 1993, certainly warrant the continuation, and ideally an expansion, of monitoring programs for fisheries in the EPO.
 The COVID-19 pandemic in 2020 allowed staff to examine the direct effects of reduced fishing effort on the ecosystem through use of ecological indicators.
 The most notable change was a 23% decrease in the number of purse-seine floating-object sets from 14,987 sets in 2019 to 11,543 sets in 2020.
-This decrease in effort resulted in abrupt changes in most ecological indicators for 2020 and increasing beyond pre-pandemic levels in 2022 when the number of floating-object sets increased significantly to 17,699 (Figure L-13).
-These results suggest that the increase in floating-object sets are likely primarily responsible for the continued change in ecosystem structure over the past two decades.
+This decrease in effort resulted in abrupt changes in most ecological indicators for 2020 and increasing beyond pre-pandemic levels in 2022 when the number of floating-object sets are likely primarily responsible for the continued change in ecosystem structure over the past two decades.